 Colorado, United States

-Martha Kennedy has published four works of historical fiction.
+She has published four works of historical fiction.
 Her first novel, Martin of Gfenn, was awarded the Editor’s Choice by the Historical Novel Society Indie Review, the BRAG Medallion from IndieBRAG in 2015, and, in 2017, was named to the shortlist for the Chaucer Award from Chanticleer Reviews.
 Her other novels, Savior, The Brothers Path, and The Price form a loose series, looking at the experiences of the same family, Savior in the 13th century during the Crusades, The Brothers Path looks at the experiences of six brothers in the 16th during the Protestant Reformation and The Price brings the family to America in 1743.
-Savior and The Brothers Path are IndieBRAG Honorees.
+All three novels of the trilogy are IndieBRAG Honorees.

 Kennedy has also published a memoir entitled My Everest which is a compilation of stories about her years of trail hiking in the "wilderness" around San Diego with her dogs.
 My Everest is also an IndieBRAG honoree.